 1. Clear Communication.

-When a serviceperson visits your website or calls for information, how hard is it to find information geared to military personnel?
+?
 Do they have to pore over your website to find information; or is there a dedicated, easy-to-access section where all of their military-related questions can be answered?
-Military personnel are used to direct, clear communication.
-If they cannot easily locate answers about tuition costs or specific degree programs for veterans or active-duty members, that’s not considered military friendly.
+Military personnel are accustomed to direct, clear communication.
+If they cannot easily locate answers about tuition costs or specific degree programs for veterans or active-duty members, that’s not considered military-friendly.

 2. Flexible Learning Options.